First, use this list to make sure you know what equality law says you must do.

 - the services are provided in a hospital or other place where users need special care, supervision or attention (or in parts of such an establishment), or

 - the services may be used by more than one person at the same time and a woman might reasonably object to the presence of a man (or vice versa), or

 - the services may involve physical contact between a user and someone else and that other person may reasonably object if the user is of the opposite sex.
 For example:

 - At a commercial gym and swimming pool, women-only swimming sessions could be provided as well as mixed sessions.

 - Separate services for men and women could be provided by a beauty therapist where intimate personal health or hygiene is involved

 - A healthcare provider can offer services only to men or only to women, such as particular types of health screening for conditions that only affect men or only affect women.

-Generally, a business which is providing separate services or single-sex services should treat a transsexual person according to the sex in which the transsexual person presents (as opposed to the physical sex they were born with), as it is unlawful to discriminate against someone because of gender reassignment.
+Generally, a business which is providing separate services or single-sex services should treat a transsexual person according to the sex in which the transsexual person presents (as opposed to the sex recorded at birth), as it is unlawful to discriminate against someone because of gender reassignment.
 Although a business can exclude a transsexual person or provide them with a different service, this is only if it can objectively justify doing so.

 You can refuse to provide a service to a pregnant woman, or set conditions on the service, because you reasonably believe that providing the service in the usual way would create a risk to the woman’s health or safety, and you would do the same thing in relation to a person whose health and safety might be at risk because of a different physical condition.